kopia/kopia/site/content/docs/Best Backup App/_index.md

 ### Kopia vs Rclone

 > Kopia and Rclone are not necessarily "competitors."
-Kopia focuses on allowing you to backup/restore important files/directories.
+Kopia focuses on allowing you to backup important files/directories to cloud storage.
 Rclone is a tool that allows you to move, copy, and sync your files/directories between different cloud storage.
 Rclone can be used to backup your files, but Kopia is designed to be a backup/restore tool and Rclone is designed to be a syncing tool.
 Kopia [supports Rclone as a `repository`](../repositories/), so you can use Kopia to store your backups in [all the cloud storage supported by Rclone](../features/#save-snapshots-to-cloud-network-or-local-storage).

 |                                                 |  Kopia  |  Rclone  |
 |-------------------------------------------------|-------------|----------|